hyunseung-asong/hyunseung-asong/README.md

 - 👋 Hi, I’m @hyunseung-asong
-- This is a Github made specifically for uploading my completed projects.
+- I'm a aspiring software developer recently graduated from SJSU.
+- Feel free to look at my works from both class and personal projects.
 - 📫 How to reach me: hyunseung.asong@gmail.com

 <!---